 Electroconvulsive Therapy Suite Offers Private Rooms and Expert Staff

-The nursing staff to patient ratio is one staff member for three patients.
+The nursing staff to patient ratio is one staff member for two patients.
 All nurses are ACLS credentialed.
-We are fortunate to have a very knowledgeable and specialized staff with over 50 years of ECT. treatment experience.
+We are fortunate to have a very knowledgeable and specialized staff with over 50 years of ECT treatment experience.
 Daily staffing for the ECT suite consists of:

 - 1 psychiatrist